EdwardWilhelm21/SPY_WeekdayAnalysis/README.md

+#UPDATE
+I reworked a majority of code and included some new graphs to look at the return distributions.

 # SPY_WeekdayAnalysis
 Analysis on SPY prices based on the specific weekday.
 Data is pulled from Yahoo Finance using python package YFinance.